awsdocs/aws-parallelcluster-user-guide/doc_source/SharedStorage-v3.md

 +  `NEW` \- Automatic import is on\.
 FSx for Lustre automatically imports directory listings of any new objects added to the linked Amazon S3 bucket that do not currently exist in the FSx for Lustre file system\.
 +  `NEW_CHANGED` \- Automatic import is on\.
 FSx for Lustre automatically imports file and directory listings of any new objects added to the Amazon S3 bucket and any existing objects that are changed in the Amazon S3 bucket after you choose this option\.
 If `AutoImportPolicy` is not specified, automatic import is off\.
 FSx for Lustre only updates file and directory listings from the linked Amazon S3 bucket when the file system is created\.
 FSx for Lustre does not update file and directory listings for any new or changed objects after choosing this option\.
-For more information, see [Automatically import updates from your S3 bucket](https://docs.aws.amazon.com/fsx/latest/LustreGuide/autoimport-data-repo.html) in the *FSx for Lustre User Guide*\.
+For more information, see [Automatically import updates from your S3 bucket](https://docs.aws.amazon.com/fsx/latest/LustreGuide/autoimport-data-repo.html) in the *Amazon FSx for Lustre User Guide*\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)

 `DriveCacheType` \(**Optional**, `String`\)
 Specifies that the file system has an SSD drive cache\.
 This can only be set if the `StorageType` setting is set to `HDD`, and the `DeploymentType` setting is set to `PERSISTENT_1`\.
 This corresponds to the [DriveCacheType](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-fsx-filesystem-lustreconfiguration.html#cfn-fsx-filesystem-lustreconfiguration-drivecachetype) property\.
-For more information, see [FSx for Lustre deployment options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html#file-system-options) in the *FSx for Lustre User Guide*\.
+For more information, see [FSx for Lustre deployment options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html#file-system-options) in the *Amazon FSx for Lustre User Guide*\.
 The only valid value is `READ`\.
 To disable the SSD drive cache, don’t specify the `DriveCacheType` setting\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)